kilpkonn/msc-thesis/main.typ

 #todo("Standard deviation -> rmse for line, add to caption. say red ")
 #todo("try to refactor to shorter sentences from here on..")
 We can see that increasing the search depth over two can actually have somewhat negative effects.
-The search will take longer and there will be more suggestions which can often mean more irrelevant suggestions as the syntactic matches and holes filled are growing really slowly.
+The search will take longer and there will be more terms which can often mean more irrelevant suggestions as the syntactic matches and holes filled are growing really slowly.
 In @term-search-depth-accuracy we can see the holes filled and syntactic matches almost stalling after 2nd iteration but time increasing linearly in @term-search-depth-time.

 #figure(